-Breaking the Spirit of Pride requires for us to address the plank in our own eye before we can remove the speck from someone else’s eye.
-Over the course of the past few months I have learned that my focus became more judgmental of others instead of addressing my own spiritual, physical, and mental needs.
+Breaking the Spirit of Pride requires us to address the plank in our own eye before we can remove the speck from someone else’s eye.
+Over the course of the past few months, I have learned that my focus became more judgmental of others instead of addressing my own spiritual, physical, and mental needs.

 How would you finish this statement?

 When Holy Spirit prompted me with this statement, I had to ask myself, what was God trying to awaken in my heart at that moment?

 With everything that is going on in this world, I often wonder, “What is God doing, and what is He trying to say to me?“

 The fact is this life is full of moments and choices.
 All we can control are the choices that we make.

 During some of the most difficult and trying times in our life, we need to seize the opportunity to use our power of choice.

 So I will ask this question again, how would you finish this sentence: One day she woke up and…

 Answering this question was a call to awaken to the fact that I was forgetting myself.
 I had forgotten everything the Holy Spirit was calling me to do.